fangwei123456/spikingjelly/docs/source/activation_based_en/0_neuron.rst

 Translator: `YeYumin <https://github.com/YEYUMIN>`_

-This tutorial focuses on :class:`spikingjelly.clock_driven.neuron` and introduces spiking neurons and clock-driven simulation methods.
+This tutorial focuses on :class:`spikingjelly.activation_based.neuron` and introduces spiking neurons and clock-driven simulation methods.

 Spiking Nneuron Model
 -----------------------------------------------
 In ``spikingjelly``, we define the neuron which can only output spikes, i.e. 0 or 1, as a "spiking neuron".
 Networks that use spiking neurons are called Spiking Neural Networks (SNNs).
-:class:`spikingjelly.clock_driven.neuron` defines various common spiking neuron models.
+:class:`spikingjelly.activation_based.neuron` defines various common spiking neuron models.
-We take :class:`spikingjelly.clock_driven.neuron.LIFNode` as an example to introduce spiking neurons.
+We take :class:`spikingjelly.activation_based.neuron.LIFNode` as an example to introduce spiking neurons.

 First, we need to import the relevant modules: